drduh/YubiKey-Guide/README.md

-This is a guide to using [YubiKey](https://www.yubico.com/products/) as a [SmartCard](https://security.stackexchange.com/questions/38924/how-does-storing-gpg-ssh-private-keys-on-smart-cards-compare-to-plain-usb-drives) for storing GPG encryption, signing and authentication keys, which can also be used for SSH.
-Many of the principles in this document are applicable to other smart card devices.
+This is a guide to using [YubiKey](https://www.yubico.com/products/) as a [smart card](https://security.stackexchange.com/questions/38924/how-does-storing-gpg-ssh-private-keys-on-smart-cards-compare-to-plain-usb-drives) for cryptographic encryption, signing and authentication operations.

-Keys stored on YubiKey are [non-exportable](https://web.archive.org/web/20201125172759/https://support.yubico.com/hc/en-us/articles/360016614880-Can-I-Duplicate-or-Back-Up-a-YubiKey-) (as opposed to filesystem-based keys that are stored on disk), while remaining convenient for daily use.
-Instead of having to remember and enter complicated passphrases to unlock SSH/GPG keys, YubiKey needs only a physical touch after being unlocked with a PIN.
+Keys stored on YubiKey are [non-exportable](https://web.archive.org/web/20201125172759/https://support.yubico.com/hc/en-us/articles/360016614880-Can-I-Duplicate-or-Back-Up-a-YubiKey-), unlike filesystem-based credentials, while remaining convenient for daily use.
+Instead of having to remember and enter complicated passphrases to unlock SSH/GnuPG keys, YubiKey needs only a physical touch after being unlocked with a PIN.

-**Security Note** If you followed this guide before Jan 2021, your GPG *PIN* and *Admin PIN* may be set to their default values (`123456` and `12345678` respectively).
-This would allow an attacker to use your YubiKey or reset your PIN.
-Please see the [Change PIN](#change-pin) section for details on how to change your PINs.
+**Important** If you followed this guide before Jan 2021, *PIN* and *Admin PIN* may be set to default values of `123456` and `12345678`.
+See [Change PIN](#change-pin) to change PINs.

 To suggest an improvement, please send a pull request or open an [issue](https://github.com/drduh/YubiKey-Guide/issues).

-**Tip** [drduh/Purse](https://github.com/drduh/Purse) is a password manager which uses GPG and YubiKey to securely store and use credentials.
+**Tip** [drduh/Purse](https://github.com/drduh/Purse) is a password manager which uses GnuPG and YubiKey to securely store and use credentials.

 - [Purchase](#purchase)
 - [Prepare environment](#prepare-environment)